-is the unit number for any error messages.
+IOUT is the unit number for any error messages.

 IPRHI is an array of pointers to the position in HI of the first nonzero in each finite-element Hessian.
-IPRHI(NE + 1) points to the first empty location in HI.
+IPRHI(NE+1) points to the first empty location in HI.

 IPRNHI is an array of pointers to the position in IRNHI of the first row index in each element.

-IPRNHI(NE + 1) points to the first empty location in IRPNHI.
+IPRNHI(NE+1) points to the first empty location in IRPNHI.

-IRNHI is an array which holds a list of the row indices involved with each finite element.
-Those for element i directly precede those for element i + 1, i = 1, ..., NE - 1.
+Those for element i directly preced those for element i + 1, i = 1, ..., NE-1.